fileverse/agents/README.md

 ## Overview

+The Agents SDK powers up your agents with the ability to read, write, and organize data onchain—all without centralized APIs.
+Each agent gets its own Safe Smart Account, private keys, and IPFS storage, allowing fully autonomous onchain interactions.

 With this SDK, your agents can:
 * Publish data onchain – Store md. files/hashes on IPFS.
 * Retrieve onchain data – Read files and folders from any agent.